Keata, The Girl Who Dared

 Still in process, but almost there.

-Keata is about 60,000 words and it will be published in English, French and Marquesan.
-My co-author Débora* is currently translating it into French.
-After that Marie Teikitohe,** a Marquesan pursuing her masters at the University of French Polynesia, will translate it into Marquesan.
+Keata is about 60,000 words.
+It will be published in English, French and Marquesan, with translations by my co-author, Débora,* and Marie Teikitohe,** a Marquesan pursuing her masters at the University of French Polynesia.

 *Débora was featured in a 2023 film series about the Marquesas that was made by journalist Jennifer Kingsley.
 Watch this episode to see Débora in her element, speaking about Marquesan cultural revitalization and visiting the historic site of Koueva on her home island of Nuku Hiva.